 From a purely technical point of view, our sensor hardware delivers a spectrum of each sample you measure.
 So, you basically get a data stream of 16 values, representing intensities at 16 wavelengths.
 This is – of course – not what you finally need, because you would like to identify the material or material composition and not interpret a spectrum.

+To come to this final goal, the sensor needs to be trained and “learn” which spectrum belongs to which material.
+So, it can afterwards identify new materials based on this training.
 In technical terms, this process is called calibration and is nothing else than a piece of software, relating reference values to measured spectra.
 The underlying models and algorithms belong to the field of chemometrics.

 How to create a chemometric model for Material Sensing